U.S. says following new bird flu closely, preparing vaccine

 CDC labs will also be conducting tests to see if the virus is susceptible to current antiviral drugs used to treat flu, such as Roche Holding AG's Tamiflu, he said.

-However, Skinner stressed that the steps the CDC is taking are routine preparedness measures that often apply when a new flu virus is detected in people.
+However, Skinner stressed that the steps the CDC is taking are routine preparedness measures that apply whenever a new flu virus is detected in people.

 Most conventional flu vaccines in the United States are still made using a 60-year-old process in which the vaccine is grown in fertilized chicken eggs.
-That method can take several months to complete, but it is changing.
+The method that can take several months to complete, but it is changing.

 In November, Novartis won U.S. regulatory approval to sell its cell-based flu vaccine, which uses a speedier manufacturing process.